Find Out About Pet Microchips – Protect Your Pet from Pain, Illness and Exploitation

 One does not have to look far for answers.
 Acquiring customer data on the Pet Industry is certainly Big Money.
 The Medical Industry can promote and sell pet microchips without disclosing the harmful side effects because they are pet medical devices.
 They get test subjects for field testing their products and the negative health effects create customers.
 The harmful side effects are marginalized by special interests who advise veterinarian organizations and consumers that the benefits are well worth the risks.
 The convenience of such a tracking system has appeal.
 Certainly those who manage animals would want to believe they do no harm.

 And who pays for this convenience?
 Pets and their guardians.
-Our pets pay with their pain and their health and we pay with our hearts and our wealth.
+Our pets pay with their pain and their health and we pay with our hearts, our privacy and our wealth.

 So what can you do about it anyway?
 We will attempt to answer that here.

 We will tell you just why it should be up to guardians to make the decision for their pet about the need for a microchip.
 We hope guardians who choose to implant their pets will find the information here useful to choose a microchip that would be the most safe and what considerations a pet with a microchip needs.
 There is no lack of information on the subject and it is challenging to organize in a concise manner.
+Links are provided to references so you can look for yourself and decide.
+Leave us a comment on the blog if you have something to add.
 We hope you will take the time to find out what you need to know to protect your pet.

 We have no official affiliation with other ChipMeNot websites, just a lot of respect for their efforts to raise awareness of the issues.